jranjan/labs-technology-bytes/micro-services/microservice.md

 These are characestristics of cloud native apps.

-	1) Operability
+* Operability
-		- Expose control of application/system lifecycle
+     * Expose control of application/system lifecycle
-	2) Observability
+* Observability
-		- Provide meaningful signals for observing state, health, and performance
+     * Provide meaningful signals for observing state, health, and performance
-	3) Elasticity
+* Elasticity
-		- Grow and shrink to fit in available resources and to meet fluctuating demand
+     * Grow and shrink to fit in available resources and to meet fluctuating demon
-	4) Resilience
+* Resilience
-		- Fast automatic recovery from failures
+     * Fast automatic recovery from failures
-	5) Agility
+* Agility
-		- Fast deployment, iteration, and reconfiguration.
+     * Fast deployment, iteration, and reconfiguration.

 Everyone is part of CNCF even Microsoft, Apple, Amazon.
 All these because of Kuberentes.
 Rules of 12-factor apps goes well with cloud native apps but not all rules apply as it is.